Open-sci-ref-0.01: open and reproducible reference baselines for language model and dataset comparison: Results

-Tab. \ref{tab:ref_overview_scales} shows more details on the per-task and average performance numbers for our reference baselines on 1.7B model and 300B, 1T token scales, providing a comparison to other models of similar sizes and with similar or different token budgets.
-We observe that EuroLLM-1.7B underperforms across all english benchmarks open-sci-ref-1.7B trained on 1T tokens of FineWeb-Edu data, and even on 300B tokens of FineWeb-Edu, open-sci-ref-1.7B still prevails on many benchmarks despite more than 10x less pre-training compute (more than 6x less compute on English, when comparing 300B vs. 2T tokens).
-This suggests that mixing languages can substantially weaken English benchmark performance and reduce problem-solving ability, as we see deterioration on English benchmarks despite substantially greater compute spent on English content.
+Drawing further on our reference baselines, we compare \texttt{open-sci-ref}-1.7B trained on FineWeb-Edu (300B and 1T tokens) with EuroLLM-1.7B \cite{martins2024eurollm}, aiming to investigate the challenges of multilingual pretraining.
+EuroLLM-1.7B relied on FineWeb-Edu as the core of its pre-training corpus, containing at least 50\% English and extended with multiple languages to reach a total of 4T tokens.
+We observe that EuroLLM-1.7B underperforms \texttt{open-sci-ref}-1.7B trained on 1T tokens of FineWeb-Edu across all English benchmarks; notably, even the 300B-token \texttt{open-sci-ref}-1.7B surpasses EuroLLM-1.7B on many tasks.
+This suggests that mixing languages can substantially weaken English benchmark performance and reduce problem-solving ability, despite EuroLLM’s much larger overall token budget (4T) and substantially greater compute spent on English content ($2\times$) compared with \texttt{open-sci-ref}-1.7B at 1T.